symfony/symfony-docs/components/messenger.rst

         public function handle($message, callable $next)
         {
             // $message here is an `Envelope` object, because this middleware
             // implements the EnvelopeAwareInterface interface.
-Otherwise,
-            // it would be the "original" message.

             if (null !== $message->get(ReceivedMessage::class)) {
                 // Message just has been received...